 A CRM helps you store customer contact details, manage the sales pipeline, gain insights into sales forecasting trends, and automate repetitive tasks like sending follow-up reminders.
 CRM tools let you share notes on customer interactions, so you can collaborate better with account executives, BDRs, and customer success teams.

-According to Grand View Research, the global customer relationship management size was valued at USD 73.40 billion in 2024 and is projected to reach USD 163.16 billion by 2030, growing at a CAGR of 14.6% from 2025 to 2030.
+According to Grand View Research, the global customer relationship management market is projected to reach $163.16 billion by 2030, growing at a CAGR of 14.6% from 2025 to 2030.

 I spent weeks working with our in-house CRM experts and sales teams to really get to the bottom of what CRM tools can do.
 My goal was simple: figure out what they’re great at, where they fall short, and whether they’re worth your time.
 I also sifted through countless user reviews on G2 to gather and analyze feedback straight from the people who use CRMs every day.
 To top it off, I used G2’s Grid Reports to see how these tools stack up against each other and pulled together this list of the best CRMs just for you.